Sports Medicine & Athlete Injury Management

 Lindsey Vonn’s Decision to Compete With a Torn ACL Is Risky but ‘Possible,’ Experts Say

-Lindsey Vonn, the 41‑year‑old American skiing legend, plans to compete in the 2026 Milan‑Cortina Winter Olympics despite suffering a completely torn ACL in her left knee.
-Orthopedic and sports medicine specialists describe her bid as extremely risky but not without precedent for elite athletes with strong muscular support and brace assistance.
+Lindsey Vonn, the 41‑year‑old American skiing legend, plans to compete in the 2026 Milan‑Cortina Winter Olympics despite a torn ACL.
+Sports medicine specialists describe her decision as high risk but potentially feasible for elite athletes with advanced conditioning and proper brace support.

 Leave a Comment